sideroff/containerization-101/02_kubernetes.md

-apiVersion - Which version of the Kubernetes API you're using to create this object kind - What kind of object you want to create metadata - Data that helps uniquely identify the object, including a name string, UID, and optional namespace spec - What state you desire for the object
+apiVersion - Which version of the Kubernetes API you're using to create this object kind - What kind of object you want to create metadata - Data that helps uniquely identify the object, including a name string, UID, and optional namespace spec - What state you desire for the object.
+The template prop inside is the blueprint for the pod.

 ### Customization
 Information about the format of each specific one can be found [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) -> Kubernetes API Reference